softfire-eu/softfire-eu.github.io/docs/osdnc-examples.md

 # SoftFIRE OpenSDNcore examples

-Fraunhofer FOKUS provides two datacenter as part of its testbed for the SoftFIRE Prpject.
+Fraunhofer FOKUS provides two datacenter as part of its testbed for the SoftFIRE Project.
 The testbed identified as `fokus-dev` will provide SDN features based on OpenSDNcore.

 ## Setting up the Experiment

 1. Define the experiment to use the `fokus-dev` testbed to launch virtual machines.
 1. Include the resource `sdn-controller-opensdncore-fokus` to enable access to the SDN features.
 1. after the successfill deployment of the experiment the sdn-manager resurnes the details needed to access the OpenSDNcore API.

 ```json
 {
 	"resource_id": "sdn-controller-opensdncore-fokus",